Most bikers are already throwing themselves down trails on the edge of control. So, is there really any need to do it in the extra hazard of darkness?

 JP: If you can afford two sets of lights, that would be the best, one for your helmet and one for the handlebars. - Bear spray is a must-have. - I always bring an extra layer not so much for the climb, but for the descent. - If you're riding in the winter use a frame bag over a backpack.
 The backpack will make you sweat a lot more.

 What would be the bare minimum when choosing your light setup?
-Can I get away with a cheapy internet head torch?
+Can I get away with a cheapy head torch off the internet?

 RW: Lights are the most important factor for a fun and successful night ride, winter or summer.
 I would recommend both a handlebar light and a headlamp system.
 The bar light should be a wide-angle light of about 800 lumens and the headlamp should be of similar power or greater (1400 lumens is a nice power).
 Lights are not cheap but you need to be able to see where you are going and it increase the fun factor (don't cut pennies on a light system).
 I also recommend caring a spare light in your backpack in case of an emergency.